wduquette/joe/lib/src/main/java/com/wjduquette/joe/clark/README.md

-# Experimental Byte-Code Engine
+# Clark Byte-Code Engine

-`BertEngine` is a byte-code engine based on loosely on Nystrom's `clox` implementation.
+`ClarkEngine` is a byte-code engine that based loosely on Nystrom's `clox` implementation.